tier6tank/doubles/trunk/dupfinder/readme.txt

 + instead of recognizing double dirs recognizing double files? (but performance would worsen)??? it is better the way it is
 - status info at the end of the output, not at the beginning, where it cannot be read easily most often
 - do a lot of cleanup (e.g. those old BENCHMARK and TEST things)
+- warning message only if there are really unicode characters which cannot be displayed (not only non-ASCII characters)
+- reacting on signals (do not break program completely, but print the results nevertheless) there is strange behaviour on Strg+c
+- increase speed of comparefiles1
+- does time(NULL) reduce speed?

 THE FAR, FAR, FUTURE:
 -----------